 Cubicle workers face special challenges when it comes to staying healthy and active.
 As the modern workforce has shifted from physical labor to desk jobs, the type of activity that most people do on a day to day basis is limited to walking to and from their car.

-Research has shown that the rise in obesity over the past five decades may be due to these changes in work habits and overall lifestyle.
+Research has shown that the rise in obesity over the past five decades may be due to changes in work habits and overall lifestyle.

 However, just because you spend the majority of your day at a desk in front of your computer doesn’t mean you have to resign yourself to an unhealthy lifestyle.
-Commit to being an active cube resident and you’ll benefit from a happier and healthier work day.
+Commit to being an active cube resident and you’ll benefit from a happier and healthier workday.

 Why is Sitting So Dangerous?

-- Sitting too much can increase your chances for events associated with cardiovascular disease, such as chest pain (angina) or heart attack.
+- Sitting too much can increase your chances for events associated with cardiovascular disease, such as chest pain (angina) or a heart attack.
 (Mayo Clinic)

 - Those who sit more than 11 hours per day have a 40% higher risk of dying in the next three years, compared to those who sat less than four hours a day.
 (Sax Institute)